Due Sunday, December 16 at 11:59 PM

 Download the template code here.

-method, which is used to stitch one array into another, returning the result.
+This code contains a splice_in method, which is used to stitch one array into another, returning the result.

 Like the previous step, the implementation you've been provided is correct, though Dafny cannot automatically prove it.

-You'll need to add in invariant
+You'll need to add in invariant and assert statements to get this code working.

 Many of the hints in the prior step are applicable here.
 The provided implementation can be divided into three parts:

-into the result
+a until index into the result array.

-into the result
+add_these into the result array.

-into the result
+a into the result array.

-Each one of these parts has its own corresponding postcondition on splice_in
+Each one of these parts has its own corresponding postcondition on splice_in.

 With this in mind, there are two major things you need to do for each of the three parts:

-statement immediately after the part which simply asserts the corresponding postcondition, which will give you a quick indication of whether or not you've actually satisfied the postcondition (this assertion will be true if you satisfied the postcondition, and it will be false if you didn't).
+assert statement immediately after the part which simply asserts the corresponding postcondition, which will give you a quick indication of whether or not you've actually satisfied the postcondition (this assertion will be true if you satisfied the postcondition, and it will be false if you didn't).

-statements which merely repeat the other postconditions.
+assert statements which merely repeat the other postconditions.

 If these fail, you'll need to provide Dafny further information that you haven't broken another postcondition.